npucino/sandpyper/docs/bcds_method.md

 The fundamental difference between the two types is that e-BCDs are computed based on dynamics observed over the monitoring period (represented in the transition matrices) while r-BCDs represent what one would expect the sediment budget to be when the same erosional or depositional dynamics are projected over an infinite time steps (steady-state).
 Their fact that they contain the terms __beachface cluster__ in their names indicate that BCDs are originally conceived to characterize beachface sediment dynamics of hotspots (technically better named statistically significant clusters) of changes.
 However, in case of BCDs at transect-level, the scarcity of valid and usable points can lead to the decision to take all the points into account rather than only the hotspots.

-Moreover, as the r-BCD to incorporates full 3D profile timeseries, this index can also be seen as a behavioural regime indicator, as it describes what was the underlying tendency of the system during the monitoring period.
+Moreover, as the r-BCD to incorporates full 3D profile timeseries, this index can also be seen as a behavioral regime indicator, as it describes what was the underlying tendency of the system during the monitoring period.

 ## Discrete Markov chain